BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward-faq.md

 subtitle: "Additional information about the plan to Unpause Beanstalk."
 author: Beanstalk Farms
 description: >-
-  Additional information about the plan to Unpause Beanstalk.
+  Additional information about the plan to recapitalize and Unpause Beanstalk.
 date: 2022-04-20T22:15:00.000Z
 image: /assets/uploads/barn-raising.png
 layout: farm